keboola/terraform-provider-keboola/docs/index.md

 ### Optional

-- `host` (String) URL of the Keboola Connection API.
-Can be also provided via KBC_HOST environment variable.
+- `hostname_suffix` (String) Hostname suffix for the Keboola Stack (e.g., 'keboola.com').
+The provider will automatically prepend 'connection.' to construct the full URL.
+Can be also provided via KBC_HOSTNAME_SUFFIX environment variable.
 - `token` (String, Sensitive) API Token used to authenticate against the API.
 Can be also provided via KBC_TOKEN environment variable.